-- 3. Order a Specified Continuing Education or Remediation Program (SCERP)
+3. Order a Specified Continuing Education or Remediation Program (SCERP) Require additional training or education on specific competencies if QAC has concerns about gaps in the occupational therapist's knowledge, skills, or judgment.

-QAC has concerns about gaps in the occupational therapist's knowledge, skills, or judgment and additional training or education on specific competencies is required. - 4.
-Direct participation in competency assessmentRequire participation in a peer interview or component of the assessment process. - 5.
-Refer the registrant to the Inquiries, Complaints and Reports Committee (ICRC) Refer the name of the occupational therapist and allegations to the Inquiries, Complaints and Reports Committee if there are concerns of professional misconduct or incompetence.
+4. Direct participation in competency assessment

+Require participation in a peer interview or component of the assessment process.

+5. Refer the occupational therapist to the Inquiries, Complaints and Reports Committee (ICRC)

+Refer the name of the occupational therapist and allegations to the Inquiries, Complaints and Reports Committee if there are concerns of professional misconduct or incompetence.